 I ran a couple of test rides on each app, and the price matched what Freebird found.
 There’s really nothing to lose.
 And if they keep it up with the points and cashback promotions, there’s a lot to gain, especially when you start using the app.

 As a side note, the charge for the ride will appear on your account directly from Uber or Lyft, so be sure to set your payment settings to whichever card you want to use in the respective app (like if you’re trying to use travel credits or earn points for travel).

-To add a promo code, click “Profile” then “Promo Codes” and enter these 3:
+To add a promo code, click “Profile” then “Promo Codes” and enter:

 I think I’ll continue using Freebird long-term, because I like their mission to reduce drunk driving.
 And of course, the points and cashback are great, too.

 But if you just wanna score a few free rides, this is an excellent opportunity.* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
 And thanks for using my links to apply for new card offers!